 If an object has its weight distributed equally throughout, its centre of gravity is located at its geometric centre.
 If the object has an irregular shape, its centre of gravity may not be at its geometric centre.
 It is even possible for the centre of gravity to be entirely outside the physical boundaries of the object.
 The centre of gravity of a football, for example, is in the empty space inside the ball, and the centre of gravity of a boomerang is off to the side of its inner curve.

+The centre of gravity of an object could also be called its balance point.
+If you support the centre of gravity, the object will balance.
 If an object is not supported directly below its centre of gravity then the object will topple over.
 This explains why a wide stance helps you keep your balance.
 As you move your centre of gravity (near your belly button) to and fro, it stays above your support (your feet).
 A tall object with a high centre of gravity and a skinny support will fall easily, because even a little sideways motion pushes the centre of gravity off the skinny support.

 balance(d) – A state in which opposing forces on an object reach equilibrium, so that the object is stable and not about to fall over.